andreaminio/AnnotationPipeline-EVM_based-DClab/Readme.md

 # Cantù Lab @ UC Davis - Annotation Pipeline - EVM based

-This Git repository contains all the procedure the annotation of an eukaryotic genome.
+This Git repository contains the whole pipeline used in the publications: [articles]().

-The prerequisites for the procedure are an assembled genome (obviously) and transcriptomic experimental evidences
+The assembly of the genome was generated prior to this pipeline [github falcon]().

 ## Requirements
-The following tools are required or necessary for the pipeline to be successful.
+The following tools are required:

+-

 ## Folder structure